 Anyone other than a named owner must present a completed and notarized Form DR2175 Power of Attorney and their own identification (secure and verifiable).

 Vehicle title must be properly endorsed by the previous owner.

-2. Remove plates.
-By Colorado State Law, sellers must retain their own plates before the buyer drives away.
-If plates are left on the vehicle when transferred to a new owner, you could be liable for traffic tickets and other legal problems that are connected with the plate number—and with you.
-If you forgot to remove your plates, you must report them lost or stolen.
+- Remove plates.
+The seller must always keep their license plates (per Colorado State Law).
+If plates are left on the vehicle when transferred to a new owner, the seller could be liable for traffic tickets and other legal problems connected with the plate number.
+If you forget to remove your plates, report them lost or stolen.

 1. Endorse title.
 Make sure the seller properly endorses the title over to you in order to avoid problems at the DMV.

 2. Complete Bill of Sale.
 Have the seller provide you with a signed and dated Bill of Sale, including your name, the purchase price, the VIN, and the year and make of the vehicle.

 3. Obtain temporary tags.
 Obtain temporary tag (permit) in order to operate your newly purchased vehicle on roadways legally.
 See below for more details on the operation of an unregistered vehicle.

 4. Operation of an unregistered vehicle.
 A buyer of a vehicle may operate a vehicle on the highway prior to registering the vehicle or obtaining a temporary permit under the following conditions: